Questionable Content

 Questionable Content (sometimes abbreviated as QC) is a slice-of-life webcomic written and illustrated by Jeph Jacques.
 It was launched in August 2003 and reached its 5,000th comic in March 2023.
 The plot originally centered on Marten Reed, an indie rock fan; his anthropomorphized personal computer Pintsize; and his roommate, Faye Whitaker.
 Over time Jacques has added a supporting cast of characters that includes employees of the local coffee shop, neighbors, and androids.
 QCs storytelling style combines romantic melodrama, situational comedy, and sexual humor, while considering questions of relationships, sexuality, dealing with emotional trauma, and artificial intelligence and futurism.

+After the comic's website was hacked and became unavailable in late April or early May of 2026, Jacques redirected that address to his own website.
+By late June of that year, questionablecontent.net was back online, but not yet updated with the installments of the comic Jacques had been posting to jephjacques.com following the hack.